 These documents, as well as the information found in this manual, are invaluable resources for you and should be your first reference when questions arise.
+All materials will also be housed in the host and site representative shared folder provided to your email.

-If you have any questions or concerns, please contact the NCAA staff or Division III field hockey chair.
+If you have any questions or concerns, please contact the NCAA staff or the chair of the women's lacrosse committee.

-On behalf of the NCAA and the Division III Field Hockey Committee, thank you for your time and efforts.
+On behalf of the NCAA and the women's lacrosse committee, thank you for your time and efforts.